USEPA/CMAQ_Projects/RXEQ/README.md

 - **[Hemispheric CMAQ application and evaluation](CMAQ_108HEMI.md)**: An overview of the configuration options used for the northern hemispheric CMAQ simulations for 2020 to 2023 and preliminary evaluation information.
 - **[North American CMAQ application and evaluation](CMAQ_36US3.md)**: An overview of the configuration options used for the 36 km North America domain CMAQ simulations for 2016 to 2023 and preliminary evaluation information.
+- **[Conterminous U.S. CMAQ application and evaluation](CMAQ_12US.md)**: An overview of the configuration options used for the 12 km conterminous U.S. domain CMAQ simulations for 2023 and preliminary evaluation information.

 **References**

 Beidler, J., Pouliot, G., & Foley, K. (2024).
 2004–2017 Geospatial dataset of wild and prescribed fire activity over the conterminous United States.
 Data in Brief, 56, 110856.